Mario Tabares

-Mario Tabares (born July 22, 1965) is a former professional tennis player from Cuba.
+Mario Iván Tabares (born July 22, 1965) is a Cuban former professional tennis player.
 He enjoyed most of his tennis success while playing doubles.
 During his career, he won one doubles title.
 He achieved a career-high doubles ranking of world No. 106 in 1993.

 Tabares participated in 16 Davis Cup ties for Cuba from 1987 to 1994, posting a 15–17 record in singles and a 7–9 record in doubles.

 He and his wife recently opened a tennis store in the heart of Miami named is MT Tennis Touch.

 He competes competitively internationally.
 In April 2010, he became the ITF World Champion in Men's 40 Singles.
 He also became an ITF World Champion the same year with his brother Alexander Tabares in Men's 35 Doubles.